odoo/documentation/double-entry.rst

 Push Rules
 ==========

-Push rule are trigered when products arrive at a specific location and allows to automatically move them to another location.
-Push rules applications also depends on applicable routes.
+Push rules trigger when products enter a specific location.
+They automatically move the product to a new location.
+Whether a push rule can be used depends on applicable routes.

 .. rst-class:: alternatives force-right